yakorch/SA_Course/README.md

 Every service uses this API.

 ## Consul service implementation | Docker
 The [population script](consul-population.sh) is run at the start of consul service.
-It waits until the consul has initialized, populates KV dictionary, and then puts `CONSUL_ESSENTIAL_KEY` to let other services know that the initialization has completed.
+It waits until the consul has initialized, populates KV dictionary, and then puts `CONSUL_ESSENTIAL_KEY` to let other services know that the population has completed.
 From now on, the service is considered **healthy** and this is marked in [`docker-compose`](./docker-compose.yaml#L233).

 ## Testing
 ...